 After birthing your baby you will experience a lochia flow.
 The first hours can be super heavy, then the rest of the first week very heavy and then gradually reducing over the next 5-6 weeks ending up very light till lochia finally stops.
 Though of course every one is different.
 Furthermore, the experience after each baby can be different too.
 NB post partum bleeding also occurs after a c-section.
 Tampons, sponges and menstrual cups should not be used for post partum.

 For the first few hours, I recommend towels, terry flats or prefold nappies, old Tshirts - anything soft and absorbent.

-During the very heavy flow, there are two main styles of pads that people - longer (33, 37, 45cm) heavy absorbency all in one pads and post partum shells.
+During the very heavy flow, there are two main styles of pads that are recommended - longer (33, 37, 45cm) heavy absorbency all in one pads and post partum shells.

 The shells are made with PUL and are very much like a nappy shell where the insert is laid on top.
 You can replace the insert and wash the shell after several reuses.
 Inserts can be shaped specially made ones, or you can repurpose things like face washers, thin hand towels, or cotton Tshirts.
 Toddler sized tshirts are ideal.
 If you do not have an older child, you might be able to beg some from friends and family with older kids or get a batch from the op shop.

-After the first week, then either the 33cm and 28cm pads are good - though some people switch straight to 25cm which are good for regular period use.
+After the first week, then 33cm and 28cm pads are good - though some women are able to switch straight to 25cm which are good for regular period use.

 Snapped shut width approx 7cm